-Clear turquoise waters lapping gently against soft white sand.
-Palm trees rustling in the warm breeze.
-Yellow and orange fishing boats bobbing on the horizon.
-Birdsong and island tunes all around…
+Clear turquoise waters lapping gently against soft white sand… palm trees rustling in the warm breeze… fishing boats bobbing on the horizon… birdsong and island tunes all around…

 For many that’s the ultimate retire-overseas dream… and that’s what Ambergris Caye, the little island off the coast of mainland Belize, delivers… unadulterated, unpretentious Caribbean… the sea, sand, and sunshine of the Caymans or the Virgin Islands without the price tag.

 San Pedro town, a former fishing village, is the center of activity and home to a growing expatriate community of North Americans and Europeans catered to now by dozens of restaurants, shops, art galleries, and community organizations.
 You could settle in here quickly and easily, as the language (like everywhere in Belize) is English.

 The real estate market, for both buying and renting, is developed, meaning you have many options at all price points.
-You can buy a condo for as little as US$100,000 or invest up to US$1 million or more, and you can rent for as little as US$600 to US$700 per month.
+You can buy a condo for as little as US$100,000 or invest up to US$1 million or more, and you can rent for as little as US$700 to US$800 per month.

 Life on Ambergris is relaxed and friendly, carefree and sunny.
-Adopt this island as your home, and you’d enjoy most all services and comforts you’re used to, and you’d never want for like-minded company.
+Adopt this island as your home, and you’d enjoy most all services and comforts of home.
+And you’d never want for like-minded company.

 That’s one face of Belize.
 Back on the mainland, life is very different.

 Forget Belize City.
 This isn’t a place you’d want to live.
 The city has a reputation for being poor, dirty, and unsafe… and that reputation isn’t for nothing.
 My most recent visit, I found the city cleaner and more pleasant than I remembered from preceding visits.
-You, however, seeing it for the first time, especially certain neighborhoods south of the river, the first word to come to your mind might be: appalling.
+You, however, seeing it for the first time, especially certain neighborhoods south of the river, might find the whole scene appalling.

-Following the highway from Belize City south (this is one of but three highways in the entire country… as we remind you often, infrastructure is not Belize’s long suit) you come to Dangriga, Hopkins, Placencia and then, way down south, Punta Gorda.
+Following the highway from Belize City south (this is one of but four highways in the entire country… as we remind you often, infrastructure is not Belize’s long suit) you come to Dangriga, Hopkins, Placencia and then, way down south, Punta Gorda.
 This is perhaps the most culturally diverse part of the country, home to the Garifuna, black Carib Indians known for their pounding and sensual song and dance.
 It’s really something to see, alone worth a visit to this region.

 Following the coast north from Belize City brings you to Corozal, where life couldn’t be more laid-back.
-This is a part of the world where you can still arrange a home of your own directly on the beach with nary a neighbor around…if that’s what you’re in the market for.
+This is a part of the world where you can still arrange a home of your own directly on the beach with nary a neighbor around if that’s what you’re in the market for.
 It’s also one of the most affordable regions in the country.
 You could live a simple but comfortable life on the water here on a budget of as little as US$1,000 per month.